 IPWSO Project ECHO® Programme

-Project ECHO® is a key enabler to IPWSO’s strategy to grow and strengthen the PWS community and work to reduce global inequality in the availability of treatments, services and information for people with PWS and their families.
+Project ECHO® is a key enabler to IPWSO’s strategy to grow and strengthen the PWS community.
+Through online learning and knowledge sharing we work to reduce global inequality in the availability of treatments, services and information for people with PWS and their families.

 IPWSO’s mission is to unite the Prader-Willi syndrome (PWS) community globally.
 We want to build a knowledge network and to reach underserved populations so that everyone, everywhere, knows about the best social care and medical treatments available to people with PWS.